 To register to vote, you must fill out a Florida Voter Registration Application.
 Voter registration applications are available at the Supervisor of Elections' office, driver license offices, state agencies that provide public assistance, state agencies that serve persons with disabilities, public libraries, and city halls.
-A person may also print a registration application from our web site at www.jacksoncountysoe.org.
+A person may also register to vote online via our web site at www.jacksoncountysoe.org.